These are short stories from bug hunts and incident investigations at Wikipedia.

 First, we did some exploratory testing to see if there were any defects we could find with the feature.
 On the various Wikipedia articles we tested it on, the audio player seemed to work fine.

 Back to the error we found on the backend, we traced it to the code responsible for adding the “duration” metadata (used by the audio player).
-The code for computing this duration stores it in an array, and other code later tries to access it.
+The code for computing this duration stores it in an array, and later reads it.
 However, these two functions were not using the same logic to create their array key.
 As such, it was unable to find the duration, and did not add it to the audio player.
 While this is bad, it appeared to not affect the audio player.
-It worked and even displayed the correct duration!
+It worked and even displayed the correct duration in the interface!

-Ebe123 wrote a patch that corrects the key string logic anyway.
-The duration value would then be found in the array and passed on as the code originally intended.
+Ebe123 wrote a patch that corrects the key string logic.
+The duration value is then correctly found in the array and passed on in the way the code originally intended.

 When no duration is given ahead of time, web browsers have a fallback strategy.
 They attempt to download the track regardless, wait for it to fully arrive, then look at how many seconds it contains audio for, and use that as the duration value.
 This means the audio would not start playing until after it was fully downloaded.
 No streaming!